This page is modified every summer to reflect changes in the roster of current faculty members. It is alphabetized by professor last name.

 Art History

-Prof. Espinosa has taught at the undergraduate university level since 2005 for Syracuse Madrid, American University, and USAC (University Study Abroad Consortium).
-At Syracuse Madrid she has taught several Art History courses and participates in the Azahar seminar.
+Patricia Espinosa has taught at the undergraduate university level since 2005 for Syracuse Madrid, American University, and USAC (University Study Abroad Consortium).
+At Syracuse Madrid, she has taught several art history courses.

 Degrees